WebThingsIO/registration_server/api.md

 # /subscribe

-This endpoint reserves a new name for the gateway, as a subdomain managed by the registration server.
+This endpoint reserves a new name for the gateway as a subdomain managed by the registration server.

 *Parameters:*
 * `name`: the requested name to use as part of the subdomain assigned to the gateway.